-New Delhi: Even as Delhi shivers in the bone-chilling winter, the city's homeless - said to range from 67,000 to 150,000 - prefer to sleep in the streets under the open skies rather than use the 150 night shelters, citing lack of safety and facilities.
+New Delhi: Even as Delhi shivers in the bone-chilling winter, the city's homelessprefer to sleep on the streets, rather than use the 150 night shelters.Said to range from 67,000 to 150,000, they cite reasons of lack ofsafety and facilities.

 "On an average, 2,500 people have been coming to the temporary shelters, while many don't opt for the permanent shelters as they are far away from the city," Amod Kumar of Mother NGO, run by St. Stephen's Hospital, told IANS.